vandrada/csb/parallel/README.md

 printed out while the program is running.

 # Examples
+The most basic usage is:

-* `chrome_split --file=your.bam --varscan=/Users/You/VarScan.jar
+    chrome_split --file=your.bam --varscan=/Users/You/VarScan.jar --action=mpileup2snp

---action=mpileup2snp`: This command will run `mpileup2snp` on the regions of `your.bam`.
+This command will run `mpileup2snp` on the regions of `your.bam`.

-* `chrome_split --file=your.bam --varscan=/Users/You/VarScan.jar
+Alternatively you can specify the file with `-f` instead of `--file=`

+    chrome_split -f your.bam --varscan=/Users/You/VarScan.jar --action=mpileup2snp --verbose

---action=mpileup2snp --verbose`: This command will run `mpileup2snp` on the regions of `your.bam` and print additional information as each step completes.
+This command will run `mpileup2snp` on the regions of `your.bam` and print additional information as each step completes.

+If you would like to keep some of the intermediate files, this example shows how to keep the bam files created.

-* `chrome_split --file=your.bam --varscan=/Users/You/VarScan.jar
+    chrome_split --file=your.bam --varscan=/Users/You/VarScan.jar --action=mpileup2snp --keep-bam

---action=mpileup2snp --keep-bam`: This command will run `mpileup2snp` on the regions of `your.bam` and will keep the intermediate bam files that are created in the process.
+This command will run `mpileup2snp` on the regions of `your.bam` and will keep the intermediate bam files that are created in the process.

+Finally, if there isn't a `varscan.conf` in your working directory, you need to pass the absolute path to a `varscan.conf`

+    chrome_split --file=your.bam --varscan=/Users/You/VarScan.jar --action=mpileup2snp --varscan-conf=/Users/You/varscan.conf

 # Notes
 * The program creates three directories in your working directory with the